Lagrangian discretization of variational mean field games: Introduction

 \section{Introduction}

 Mean field games were introduced by Lasry and Lions in \cite{lasry2006jeux1,lasry2006jeux2} and, independentely by Caines, Huang and Malhamé in \cite{huang2006large}.
-In these games, an infinite population of indistinguishable players evolve in a domain while minimizing an energy that depends on the trajectory of the whole population.
-In a simple case, players, which are represented by curves on the domain $\Omega$, $x\in\C([0;T],\Omega)$, are trying to minimize an accumulated energy Here, $g$ is an increasing function on $\R$, penalizing $\mu(t, x(t))$, the density of the population around player $x$ at time $t$, $V$ and $\Phi$ are scalar functions on $\R^d$.
-Players are then pushed towards areas where $V$ is low (and, at the end of the trajectory, $\Phi$), while also trying to avoid overcrowded areas, where $g(\mu(t,x))$ is too large.
-At equilibrium, each player is following an optimal path for his/her own energy, the evolution of the population's density $\mu$ is linked to this of the value function: via a mean-field game system (with no-flux conditions for the second equation):
+In these games, an infinite population of indistinguishable players evolves in a domain while minimizing an energy that depends on the trajectory of the whole population.
+In a simple case, players, which are represented by curves on the domain $\Omega$, $x\in\mathbb{H}^1([0;T],\Omega)$, are trying to minimize an accumulated energy Here, $g$ is a non-decreasing function on $\R$, penalizing high values of $\mu(t, x(t))$, the density of the population around player $x$ at time $t$, $V$ and $\Phi$ are scalar functions on $\R^d$.
+Players are then pushed towards areas where $V$ is low (and, at the end of the trajectory, so is $\Phi$), while also trying to avoid overcrowded areas, where $g(\mu(t,x))$ is too large.
+At equilibrium, each player is following an optimal path for his/her own energy.
+The evolution of the population's density $\mu$ is then linked to that of the value function: via a mean-field game system (with no-flux conditions for the second equation):

-If we set $f'=g$, the first (Hamilton-Jacobi) equation in this system is interpreted as the belonging of $-\partial_t\phi+\frac{\norm{\nabla\phi}^2}{2}-V$ to the subgradient of the (convex) function $f$.
-Using some tools from convex analysis, one can show that $\mu$, seen as a curve in $\C([0;T],\Prob(\Omega))$ is a minimizer for the variational mean field game problem:
+If we set $f'=g$, the first (Hamilton-Jacobi) equation in this system can be interpreted as $-\partial_t\phi+\frac{\norm{\nabla\phi}^2}{2}-V$ belonging to the subgradient of the (convex) function $f$.
+Using some tools from convex analysis, one can show that $\mu$, seen as a curve in $\Cont([0;T],\Prob(\Omega))$, is a minimizer for the variational mean field game problem:

-This is a convex minimization problem, up to the change of variables $\mu=\mu$, $w=\mu v$.
-Conversely, any minimizer for this problem induces weak solutions to the mean field system (for a more precise statement of this correspondance we refer the reader to the course notes on mean field games by Cardaliaguet \cite{cardaliaguet2012notes}, and by Santambrogio \cite{santambrogio2020lecture} as well as the survey by Santambrogio, Carlier and Benamou, \cite{benamou2017variational}).
+This is a nonconvex minimization problem, but it can be made convex with the change of variables $\mu=\mu$, $w=\mu v$.
+This rewriting as a variational problem was already mentioned in the work of Lasry and Lions, \cite{lasry2006jeux1,lasry2006jeux2}, and we also refer the reader to the course notes on mean field games by Cardaliaguet \cite{cardaliaguet2012notes}, the lecture notes by Santambrogio \cite{santambrogio2020lecture} as well as the survey on variational mean field games by Santambrogio, Carlier and Benamou, \cite{benamou2017variational}.

 In this article, we will consider the more general case of ($\mu$, $v$) minimizing the following global energy: \hypertarget{def:MFG_eul}{}

 under the constraints $\partial_t\mu + \nabla\cdot(\mu v)=0$ (with no flux boundary conditions) and the initial distribution $\mu(0,.)=\mu^0\in\Prob(\Omega)$.